 The Transitioning into Post-Secondary Program (TIPS) is based on a partnership between the Calgary Bridge Foundation for Youth’s Mentorship Program and the Werklund School of Education’s Service-Learning Program at the University of Calgary.
 Pre-service teachers and international students serve as mentors for newcomer youth by providing support, resources and information to newcomer youth as they transition into post-secondary education or training.
-The purpose of this program is to provide newcomer youth with the information and support necessary to make a successful transition into post-secondary studies, while providing student mentors the opportunity to gain hands on experience with working with diverse youth.
+The purpose of this program is to provide newcomer youth with the information and support necessary to make a successful transition into post-secondary studies while providing student mentors with the opportunity to gain hands-on experience with working with diverse youth.

 This program takes place over 10 weeks per semester, occurring twice a school year.
-Pre-service teachers, international students and newcomer youth are matched in groups of three or four, and meet once a week for one and a half hours.
+Pre-service teachers, international students and newcomer youth are matched in groups of three or four and meet once a week for one and a half hours.
 Apart from the weekly meetings, matched groups go on campus tours, may meet with school advisors, and come together for a large group activity once a semester.

 - Career planning and interests

 - Application process

 - Student support services

 - Academic support